GuoshiuanLin/SP4E_HW/HW3/README.md

     cd dumps

 Required steps to visualize the simulation with Paraview:
-1. File > Open > 'step-00000.csv' > Open Data With CSV Reader
-2. In the Properties window
-    - Deselect 'Have Headers'
-    - Change 'Field Delimiter Characters' to space as ' '
-    - Click on Apply
-3. On the menu, go to Filters > Search and search for 'Table to Points' and press enter Shortcut to perform this option is to pres Ctrl + Space and start typing 'Table to Points' and after press enter
-4. In the Properties window
-    - Choose X,Y, and Z columns as Field 0 for X Column, Field 1 for Y Column, and Field 2 for Z Column
-    - Select 2D points
-    - Click Apply
-    - Mark an "eye" on generated "TableToPoints1"
-    - Under Display (GeometryRepresentation) change Coloring to Field 12 for temperature visulatization, Field 14 for the heat visualization
+Same as above, except in step 4, Under Display (GeometryRepresentation) change Coloring to Field 12 for temperature visulatization, Field 14 for the heat visualization
-    - Click show/hide color legend for the legend visualization

 Results from Paraview are presented below for temperature and heat respectively: